-- Data communications equipment (DCE).
-An interface between data terminal equipment and the transmission mechanism. - Data link layer.
-The second layer of the OSI reference model that manages the operations of the physical layer and may utilize special error detection or retransmission techniques to achieve acceptable error rates. - Demand contract (DC).
+- Data link layer.
+The second layer of the OSI reference model that manages the operations of the physical layer and may utilize special error detection or retransmission techniques to achieve acceptable error rates. - Data origin authentication.
+The corroboration that the source of data received is as claimed. - Demand contract (DC).
 A contract between a requestor and a provider of information service, such as ADS or FIS, to provide a single report to the requestor (vs. Continual reports to one request). - Dialogue.
 A co-operative relationship between elements which enables communication and joint operation. - Dialogue service (DS).
-The lower service boundary of an ASE; the service allows two ASEs to communicate, such as a CM ground-ASE to communicate with a CM air-ASE. - Directory.
-A facility that supports on request the retrieval of address information or the resolution of application names. - Distinguishing path attribute (DPA).
+The lower service boundary of an ASE; the service allows two ASEs to communicate, such as a CM ground-ASE to communicate with a CM air-ASE. - Digital signature.
+Data appended to, or a cryptographic transformation of, a data unit that allows a recipient of the data unit to prove the source and integrity of the data unit and protect against forgery, e.g., by the recipient. - Directory.
+A facility that supports on request the retrieval of address information or the resolution of application names. - Distinguished encoding rules (DER).
+Encoding rules as defined in ISO/IEC 8825-1 which have been designed to restrict the encoding of values to just one of the alternatives provided by BER. - Distinguishing path attribute (DPA).
 Used to discriminate among multiple routes to a destination, based on differences in the quality of service between the routes (for example, expense, transit delay or residual error probability.) - Domain.
 A set of end systems and intermediate systems that operate according to the same routing procedures and that is wholly contained within a single administrative domain. - Domain specific part (DSP).
 An addressing authority is responsible for its own addressing subdomain and network service access point (NSAP) addresses within that addressing domain are distinguished, where necessary, by the value of the DSP. - Downstream ATSU (D-ATSU).
 D-ATSU handles the coordination of the conditions of transfer for a flight from the controlling ATSU (C-ATSU) which may notify the D-ATSU of a flight's cleared profile prior to its effective transfer to the receiving ATSU (R-ATSU). - Downstream clearance (DSC).
 Specific clearance request by an aircraft to an ATSU which is not the controlling ATSU.
 The initiation of the DSC service can only be initiated by an aircraft. - Downstream data authority.
 The ground system that is permitted to conduct a downstream CPDLC downstream clearance (DSC) dialogue with an aircraft. - DSC.
-The symbol used to designate downstream clearance. - Emergency contract.
-A contract to provide ADS reports at regular intervals during an emergency situation. - End routing domain (ERD).
-A routing domain (RD) that only routes protocol data units (PDUs) from/to its own RD. - End system (ES).
+The symbol used to designate downstream clearance. - Edition.
+The edition of this document indicates the collection of technical provisions as of a specific publication date.

+Emergency contract.
+A contract to provide ADS reports at regular intervals during an emergency situation.

+End routing domain (ERD).
+A routing domain (RD) that only routes protocol data units (PDUs) from/to its own RD.

+End system (ES).
 A system that contains the OSI seven layers and contains one or more end user application processes.